ymfah/CustomLPCs/README.md

 Adds 1 hullmod, and 1 fighter wing.

-Apply hullmod to ship, and the wing will become that ship!
+Apply hullmod to a ship, and the wing will become that ship!

+[Changes - v1.2.0] Prometheus (LP IED) Chip Edition™

+- Reworked visual

+	The LPC Icon, Name, Description, etc will change when you assign a ship.

 [Changes - v1.1.0] Onslaught Fighter Edition™